corona-warn-app/cwa-server/docs/SECURITY.md

 |`disable-ssl-client-verification-verify-hostname`|Disables the verification of the SSL hostname for the connection to the verification server.|

 Apart from those configuration options, the `dev` profile will never be used in production to prevent leakage of data for security and privacy concerns reasons.

+## Plausible Deniability

+### Fake Requests

+Fake (or "dummy") requests are sent by the mobile devices in randomized intervals.
+These requests do not trigger any server-side processing or storage and simply result in an HTTP response after an dynamically calculated delay.
+The fake requests are intended to prevent an attacker from using network and traffic analysis to find out whether a user was actually tested positive and is now submitting his keys.

+### Header Padding

+Coming soon

+### Body Padding

+The mobile apps are collecting keys based on their install date.
+When a user uploads his keys (after being tested positive), the payload will normally contain 1-13 keys.
+Although the traffic between mobile & server is secured, an attacker may still sniff the packages in the network and predict, based on the request size, how many keys are probably part of the submission request.
+This could lead to additional information for the attacker in an attempt to deanonymize a user.

+In order to mitigate this kind of information leakage, the submission payload contains padding.
+The padding hides the true size of the request - making it difficult for an adversary to extract knowledge.